 Using several layers of filter pads with different densities is a great way to provide effective mechanical filtration while reducing filter clogging and cleaning.
 This can be accomplished by using a coarse filter pad a the first step of the filter, then using successively finer filter pads after that, ending with the finest filter.
 With this arrangement, the larger debris will be trapped before it gets to the fine filter pad, preventing it from becoming clogged too fast.

-BIOLOGICAL filtration is the most important component in your filter for providing a clean healthy environment for fish.
-This involves a process called the NITROGEN CYCLE which relies on various beneficial bacteria to break down toxic waste products into less harmful substances.
-Simply explained, fish and decaying plants produce toxic AMMONIA, this is then converted by bacteria into NITRITES, and finally into less harmful NITRATES.
+If you have koi or goldfish in your pond, biological filtration is the most important aspect of filtration for providing a clean healthy environment.
+Biological filtration involves a process called the NITROGEN CYCLE, which relies on various beneficial bacteria to break down toxic waste products produced by fish and decaying plants, into less harmful substances.
+Simply explained, fish and decaying plants produce toxic AMMONIA, this is then converted by bacteria into less harmful NITRITES, and finally into mostly harmless NITRATES.
 Nitrates are then consumed by plants or algae in the pond.

-To truly get the best pond filtration, to have clean, clear water and have optimum water quality – over-size your filter. buy a filter that is bigger than recommended – you won’t be sorry that you did.
-A larger filter will provide more surface area for biological filtration, will need cleaning less often and result in healthier fish.
+To truly get the best filtration for your pond and have optimum water quality we recommend that you over-size your filter.
+Buy a filter that is bigger than recommended – you won’t be sorry that you did.
+A larger filter will provide more surface area for mechanical and biological filtration, will need cleaning less often and result in healthier fish.